ripienaar/free-for-dev/README.md

   * [gtmetrix.com](https://gtmetrix.com/) — Reports and thorough recommendations to optimize websites
   * [holistic.dev](https://holistic.dev/) - The #1 static code analyzer for Postgresql optimization.
 Performance, security, and architect database issues automatic detection service
   * [houndci.com](https://houndci.com/) — Comments on GitHub commits about code quality, free for Open Source
   * [Metalama](https://www.postsharp.net/metalama) - Metalama focuses on architecture-as-code and lets you verify your C# code against your own architecture rules.
 It shows warnings rights inside the IDE as you type.
+The commercial-friendly free tier includes 3 validation attributes, and the fluent validation API is not available, but there are no limitations for open-source products.
   * [Moderne.io](https://app.moderne.io) — Automatic source code refactoring.
 Moderne offers framework migrations, code analysis with remediation, and unrivaled code transformation at scale, so developers can spend their time building new things instead of maintaining the old.
 Free for Open Source.
   * [reviewable.io](https://reviewable.io/) — Code review for GitHub repositories, free for public or personal repos
   * [parsers.dev](https://parsers.dev/) - Abstract syntax tree parsers and intermediate representation compilers as a service